 The James A. Burns, C.S.C., Graduate School Award is given annually to a faculty member for distinction in graduate teaching or other exemplary contribution to graduate education.
 The recipient will receive a citation and a cash prize.

-A nominee should be a tenured member of the faculty in the College of Arts and Letters, Engineering, or Science.
+A nominee should be a tenured member of the faculty in the College of Arts and Letters, the College of Engineering, or the College of Science.

-The award winner must be able to attend the Graduate School Awards Dinner on Friday, May 16, 2014, as well as the Graduate School Commencement Ceremony on May 17, 2014, when the award will be presented.
+Award winners must be able to attend the Graduate School Awards Dinner on Friday, May 18, 2018, when the award will be presented, and the Graduate School Commencement Ceremony on Saturday, May 19, 2018.

 The selection committee will consist of three recent Burns Award winners and the Dean of the Graduate School or a designate.